PenPow/PenPow/README.md

   constructor(config) {
     super(config);

-    this.nerd = true;
-    this.goodCode = false;

-    this.languages = ['typescript','javascript','python'];
+    this.languages = ['typescript','nim','python'];

     this.projects = {
-      Signal: 'A Discord bot coded in Javascript (and eventually typescript), that does everything, but terribly',
-      Discordo: 'An in development Discord API wrapper', }
+      Sentry: 'A sort of abandoned moderation bot i was working on', }

-    this.os = ['Ubuntu', 'Windows 10', 'Arch'];
+    this.os = ['Ubuntu', 'Windows 11'];
-    this.server = 'PC from 2006';
+    this.server = 'OVH Dedicated Server ✨';
   }
 }
 ```